Realising Aspiration Youth in Ethiopia through Employment

 Targets

-1. Create waged and meaningful employment for 60,000 young people;
+• Target: Create waged and meaningful employment for 60,000 young people

 Mastercard Foundation: Young Africa Works

-The SNV RAYEE project is funded by the Mastercard Foundation as part of its Young Africa Works strategy.
-The Foundation recently launched this strategy with the target of creating meaningful employment for 30 million young people across Africa by 2030, of which 10 million in Ethiopia.
-The strategy will establish, operate and provide programmes and services to help children and young people, access education, understand and utilise technology and develop the skills necessary to succeed in a diverse and global workforce.
+The Mastercard Foundation funded the SNV RAYEE project as part of its Young Africa Works strategy.
+The Foundation recently launched this strategy with the target of creating meaningful employment for 30 million young people across Africa by 2030, including 10 million in Ethiopia.
+The strategy aimed to establish, operate and provide programmes and services to help children and young people access education, understand and utilise technology, and develop the skills necessary to succeed in a diverse and global workforce.

-Young Africa Works will also provide micro-finance programmes and services to financially disadvantaged persons and communities in order to economically enhance communities and develop entrepreneurs as a means of relieving poverty.
+Young Africa Works also provided micro-finance programmes and services to financially disadvantaged persons and communities in order to economically enhance communities and develop entrepreneurs as a means of relieving poverty.

 Our donors and partners